r-pufky/ansible_collection_srv/docs/dev/docstrings/variables.md

 Values:
            none: explicitly disable use of an authentication agent.
              '': no default system agent (default).
+            ':': clarify colon usage or cases where colon could be confused.
   SSH_AUTH_SOCK: get socket location from SSH_AUTH_SOCK environment variable.
              $*: strings beginning with $ will be treated as environment variable containing the location of the socket.